-Celebrating God's Grace Before the session, set up a relay course.
+Celebrating God's Grace

+Before the session, set up a relay course.
 Evenly space seven chairs in a row or seven spaces on the floor.
-Place a numbered strip from GN 1 on each chair, numbers 1-7 in order.
+Place a numbered strip from GN 2 on each chair, numbers 1-7 in order.
 If you are using the floor, tape the strips of paper so they don't move during the game.
-Place a long strip of fabric or dish towel on chair 6.
-Play a game to remember the story, what Jesus calls us to "go and do the same," and how we can help our neighbors.
+Place strips of fabric or dish towels on chair 6.

+Play a game to remember the story, what Jesus calls us to do, and how we can help our neighbors.

 Form two teams.
-Use the following directions.
+Use the following directions:

-Children will take turns participating in the relay by running to the chairs in order, reading the strip of paper, and following the directions.

-- The next person in line may begin when the person before them is at the fourth chair. - No one may pass a person at a chair.
-One coming next may help a person but then must wait until that person has moved to the next chair. - When all the children on a team have finished, they sit down and decide what the memorized words were and the order they were in (love, God, love, neighbor). - When all teams have finished, invite the children to shout out the memorized words in order.
+- Children will take turns participating in the relay by running to the chairs in order, reading the strip of paper, and following the directions.
+Some children may need assistance with reading. - ▶ The next person in line may begin when the person before them is at the fourth chair. - ▶ No one may pass a person at a chair.
+One coming next may help a person, but then must wait until that person has moved to the next chair. - ▶ When all the children on a team have finished, they sit down and decide what the memorized words were and the order they were in (Love God; Love Neighbor). - ▶ When all the teams have finished, invite the children to shout out the memorized words in order.

 Discuss ways to be good neighbors to others.